MohamedAbdElMeged/chat-system/README.md

 - the endpoints should be RESTful
 - Use MySQL as datastore
 - use ElasticSearch for searching through messages of a specific chat
-- use Docker to contatinerize the applicatio
+- use Docker to contatinerize the application
 - use RabbitMQ , Sneakers to avoid race conditions
 - Personally I used `rufus-scheduler` to create a cron job to update chats_count and messages_count every 30 minutes